ohpensource/terraform-plan-summarize-gh-action/README.md

 }
 ```

-Please note the `environment` is added from the inputs for aggregate metrics from different terraform plans.
+Please note the `environment` is added from the inputs.
+It is used for aggregating different terraform plans metrics.

 ```yaml
 name: CI